-These alternatives meet the management objectives of the Seashore, while also meeting the overall purpose of and need for proposed action.
-Alternative elements that were considered but were not technically or economically feasible, did not meet the purpose of and need for the project, created unnecessary or excessive adverse impacts to resources, and/or conflicted with the overall management of the Seashore or its resources were dismissed from further analysis.
+19 These alternatives meet the management objectives of the Seashore, while also meeting the overall unnecessary or excessive adverse impacts to resources, and/or conflicted with the overall management of

+20 purpose of and need for proposed action.
+Alternative elements that were considered but were not 21 technically or economically feasible, did not meet the purpose of and need for the project, created

+23 the Seashore or its resources were dismissed from further analysis.

-The NPS explored and evaluated six alternatives in this plan/EIS, as follows:
+24 The NPS explored and evaluated six alternatives in this plan/EIS, as follows:

 - Alternative A: No Action-Continuation of Management under the Interim Protected Species Management Strategy.
 Under this no-action alternative, management of ORV use and access at the Seashore would be a continuation of management based on the 2007 Cape Hatteras National Seashore Interim Protected Species Management Strategy/EA and the Superintendent's Compendium 2007, as well as elements from the 1978 draft interim ORV management plan that were incorporated in Superintendent's Order 7. - Alternative B: No Action-Continuation of Terms of Consent Decree Signed April 30, 2008, and amended June 4, 2009.
 Under alternative B, management of ORV use would follow the terms described under alternative A, except as modified by the provisions of the consent decree, as amended.
 Modifications in the consent decree include changes to resource protection buffers and closures for various species at the Seashore and added restrictions related to night driving. - Alternative C: Seasonal Management.
 Alternative C would provide visitors to the Seashore with a degree of predictability regarding areas available for ORV use, as well as vehicle-free areas, based largely on the seasonal resource and visitor use characteristics of various areas in the Seashore. - Alternative D: Increased Predictability and Simplified Management.
 Under alternative D, visitors to the Seashore would have the maximum amount of predictability regarding areas available for ORV use and vehicle-free areas for pedestrian use.
-Restrictions would be applied to larger areas over longer periods of time to minimize changes in designated ORV and non-ORV areas over the course of the year.
+Restrictions would be applied to larger areas over longer periods of time to minimize changes in designated ORV and non-ORVvehicle-free areas over the course of the year.